danieltamming/BiLSTM/README.md

     python main.py --config test.json

+### Dataset
+The dataset consists of 45875 product reviews, 22940 and 22935 labeled favorable and unfavorable, respectively.
+By default the data is split into train/test sets with a ratio of 9/1.
+Cross validation on the training set uses 10 folds.
+The train/test set split can be varied by downloading the raw data and embeddings and editing and running utils/preprocess.py.
+The number of cross validation folds can be changed in the files contained in the configs folder.
+See the *Downloading and Processing Raw Data and Embeddings* section for details.

 ### Logs
 Each run creates a timestamped log file containing training accuracy and other valuable information about the experiment.